-Although I’m a good cook, I’m not a good kitchen hand.
+Although I'm a good cook, I'm not a good kitchen hand.
 I would rather cook a million dishes than wash up one.
-So, this blog is the perfect place to come for recipes that need less cleanup!
 I like to do as many things as possible in one bowl, or one appliance (like this whole apple cake that uses the food processor!) to minimise cleanup.

 - packed with protein